 How to start your B&B without breaking the bank

-It goes without saying that when setting up a B&B, keeping on top of your finances is paramount.
+It goes without saying that when starting up a B&B business, keeping on top of your finances is paramount.
 In doing so, you’re far more likely to see your establishment grow and develop, and ultimately become a successful business venture.
 Let’s take a look at some of the most important steps that prospective fledgling B&B owners ought to take in order to minimise the risk of their business failing.

 1. Devise a financial plan

 First and foremost, arranging that all-important meeting with your accountant or a financial advisor to devise a financial plan for your B&B is highly recommended.
 Also referred to as a “budget”, this vital document will give you visibility of what measures ought to be taken in order for the business to see continual growth.

 For more tips on the financial side of the business, check out eviivo’s guides on Making a Profit.
 They will give you tips and tools on how to maximise profits and make your B&B business a raging success.

 2. Consider start-up costs